moocore: Core Algorithms for Multi-Objective Optimization#

 Epsilon and IGD+ indicators#

 The following plots compare the speed of computing the epsilon indicator metric and IGD+ indicator.
-Despite the algorithms for computing these metrics are relatively simple and easy to vectorize in Python, the moocore implementation is still 10 to 100 times faster.
+Although the algorithms for computing these metrics are relatively simple and easy to vectorize in Python, the moocore implementation is still 10 to 100 times faster.